ayecue/greybel-languageserver/README.md

 Language server for GreyScript.
 Provides several features such as auto-completion, hover tooltips and more.

-Feel free to take a look at the [implementation](https://github.com/ayecue/greybel-vs).
 Should work with any other client which is following [LSP standards](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide).
+Feel free to take a look at a full [implementation](https://github.com/ayecue/greybel-vs) into VSCode.

 ## Supported providers